eMaringolo/pharo-bx-wrapper/README.md

 It uses [OSSubprocess](https://github.com/marianopeck/OSSubprocess/) extensively to invoke the external `bx` commands.
 Since this is a work in progress, it's been tested in Linux only, so only `OSSUnixSubprocess` is implemented.

-## BX Commands

-BX commands are programmed in a way that most of its input can be passed by STDIN, and its STDOUT to another bx command.

 ## Pharo examples